 Take care if you sit next to a window as you will be whipped by the bushes and trees that are growing along the trackside.
 If you are sitting on top of the carriage (like they do in India) you can see the branches coming; but in a window seat a sudden whack by a branch can hit you very hard in the eyes.
 This is a perfect example of the lousy maintenance of the railways in Burma: why does no-one make the effort to cut some overhanging branches of the trees along the line?
 That is not a difficult task; or is it?

 The great thing about train travel it that is very cheap; the Burmese government recognized the inferior quality of their trains and reduced the ticket price to the same fee that local Burmese people pay: it is now so cheap that it's really not even worth mentioning.
-Just to give an example Pyin Oo Lwin to Hsipaw costs only 3 dollars upper class, and 1 and a half dollars lower class (wooden benches).
+Just to give an example Pyin Oo Lwin to Hsipaw costs only 3 dollars upper class, and one and a half dollars lower class (wooden benches).
 If you want to do the full trip from Mandalay to Lashio is will set you back 6 dollars for upper class.
 Yep six dollars for a full day of train travel; 15 long hours which you probably wouldn't want to do on a wooden bench... so I would seriously consider the six dollars investment for the upper class comfy seats if I were you.

 Driving very slowly over the breathtaking Gokteik viaduct.